 Convento de São Saturnino – Portugal

 The Convento Sao Saturnino property is also located in Portugal just north of Sintra.
-A former convent built in the 13th century, there are only 8 rooms or so between a few levels, with huge stone walls and rustic room keys that feel reminiscent of Harry Potter.
+A former convent built in the 13th century, there are only 9 rooms and suites between a few levels, with large stone walls and rustic room keys that feel reminiscent of Hogwarts.
+Each room is individually decorated with portraits and artifacts from owners over the years.

 There’s a main hall is a cosy space with big book cases, whiskey, and leather chairs to lounge around if you fancy a cozy day inside.
 If the weather is nice, there’s a beautiful pool overlooking the winding, tree-lined roads to access the Convent.